Michael-F-Ellis/TransLily/README.md

 Note: Be careful not to hit an extra Return at the end of the edit for the last bar.
 Otherwise, the automatic 'redo the last command' feature will walk you through the edit all over again!

+INSERT RESTS
+The 'i voice firstbar lastbar' inserts new measures in the specified voice and fills them with full-measure rests according to the most recent prior time signature in 'structure'.
+The newly inserted measures become firstbar thru lastbar, inclusive.
+Prior measure numbers are unaffected and succeeding measure numbers are shifted forward beginning with 1 + lastbar, as illustrated in the example below.

+(Cmd) b
+  structure : 1 bars
+  bass1 : 2 bars
+(Cmd) i structure 2 10
+Saved 4.json
+(Cmd) b
+  structure : 10 bars
+  bass1 : 2 bars
+(Cmd) v structure 2
+structure bar 1:
+r
+\time @4/4 1

+structure bar 2:
+r
+1*4/4

+structure bar 3:
+r
+1*4/4

+NEW
+The 'n voice' (new) command adds a new voice.
+In the example below, a new voice is created and the first bar of pitches, rhythm, and lyrics are added.

+    (Cmd) n bass2
+    Adding voice bass2
+    name :Bass II
+    abbr :B2
+    rel :c
+    clef :bass
+    has_lyrics :y
+    Saved 3.json
+    bass2 added.
+    bass2 pitches: bar 1

+    c d e f

+    ok
+    bass2 rhythm: bar 1

+    4 4 4 4

+    ok
+    bass2 lyrics: bar 1

+    Here's Trans -- Lil -- y!

+    ok
+    Saved 4.json
+    (Cmd)

+In the example above, the program prompted us to enter

+    1. Voice name (name) -- This is the formal name that will be printed in the score at the start of the first stave.

+    2. Abbreviation, (abbr) -- This is the short name that appears before staves after the first.

+    3. Relative pitch (rel) -- This gets supplied to a LilyPond \relative directive.

+    4. Lyrics flag (has_lyrics) -- Answer 'y' for choral voices, 'n' for instruments.

+After the voice was created, the program printed 'Saved 3.json' to let us know that the score had been saved with the new empty voice added.

+Finally, the program prompted for pitches, rhythms, and lyrics for the first bar and saved again before returning to the (Cmd) prompt to await the next command.

+*See Also* The Tips and Shortcuts documented with the 'a voice' (append) command.